Eliyas7058/wanderlust/kubernetes/kubeadm.md

 sudo chmod 777 /var/run/docker.sock
 ```

+#### since we are using CRIO - container runtime to check container on master or worker node use command - sudo crictl ps

 #### Troubleshooting

 - <i> if you install docker before kubernetes installation then it will show below error after ececuting join command on worker node